 Section I:

 Name:

 Address:

 Telephone (Home): Telephone (Work):

 Electronic Mail Address:

-Accessible Forma at Large Print I I Audio Tape
+Accessible Format Large Print Auc dio Tape

 Requirements?
-TDD Other
+TDD Oth er

 Section II:

-Are you filing this complaint on your own behalf?
+Are you filing this complaint o n your own be ehalf ?
 Yes No

-If you answered "yes" to this q uestion, go to Sec tion III.
+If you answered "yes" to this question, go t o Se ction III.
 1

-If not, please supply the relationship of the person for v complaining:
+If not, please supply the name and relationship of the person for whom you are complaining:

 Please explain why you have filed for a third party:

-Please confirm that you have obtained the permission of the aggrieved party if you are filing on behalf of a third party.
+Please confirm that you have obtained the permission of the aggrieved party if you are filing on behalf of a third party.YesNo

-Section III:
+Section III: 1

-I believe the discrimination I exp perienced was bas sed on (check all tha it apply):
+I believe the discrimination I experienced was based on (check all that apply):

 [] Race [] Color [] National Origin

 [] Other Protected Class

 Date of Alleged Discrimination (Month, Day, Year):

-Explain as clearly as possible what happened and why you believe you were discriminated against.
-Describe all persons who were involved.
-Include the name and contact information of the person(s) who discriminated against you (if known) as well as names and contact information of any witnesses.
+Explain as clearly as possible what happene discriminated against.
+Describe all persons and contact information of the person(s) wh as well as names and contact information of who were involved o discriminated a d.
+Include the name

 Section IV:

-Have you previously filed a Title VI complaint with this agency?
-Yes No
+Have you previously filed a Title VI complain agency? t with this Yes No

-Section V: L
+Section V:

-Have you filed this complaint with any other Federal, State, or local a or State court? gency, or w ith any Federal
+Have you filed this complaint with any other any Federal or State court?
+Federal, State, or local agen cy, or with

-[]Yes []No
+[] Yes [] No

 If yes, check all that apply:

 [] Federal Agency:

-[] Federal Court [] State Agency
+[] Federal Court [] S State Agency

-[] State Court [] Local Agency
+[] State Court [] L ocal Agency

-Please provide information about a contact person at the agency/court where the complaint was filed.
+Please provide information about a contact complaint was filed. person at the age ncy/court where the

 Name:

 Title:

 Agency:

 Address:

 Telephone:

 Section VI:

 Name of agency complaint is against:

 Contact person:

 Title:

 Telephone number: